Kartus22/Universal-MusicBot-Support-Panel/readme.md

 ## 🚀 Features
 - **Dual Protocol Support:** Works with both SFTP (SSH) and classic FTP.
 - **Easy Upload:** Multi-file upload support with real-time status notifications.
-- **Playlist Sync:** Automatically your autplaylist.txt or .txt you like to.
+- **Playlist Sync:** Automatically update your autoplaylist.txt or .txt you like to.
 - **Bulk Delete:** Select multiple songs and delete them at once.
 - **Search:** Quickly find songs in your library.
 - **Recently Added:** Shows your 5 latest uploads at a glance.